Nebelmischling/LumiaExpansionPacks/README.md

 - Lum Tang Clan (Aint nuthin to fuck wit)
 - Lamia Lumia (I'll just go ahead and slip in here around you and curllllllllllll up.
 That's better.
 You just sit here and warm me up while I weave.~)
 - Tired personal assistant Lumia (That package is still arriving tomorrow, just like the last five times you asked, Dreamweaver...)
+- Hyper Lumia (Hey hey hey, Dreamweaver LOOK!
+Look at this thread, look look look!
+Oh, I spilled some coffee on it, I need more coffee!!)

 ### Author Packs